 Scientists say the sample was exceptionally well-preserved.
 It was taken from the famous Mylodon Cave in Chile, which derives its name from the numerous remains of ground sloths found inside.
 The constant cold and dry conditions of the cave have preserved a scientific treasure trove including bones, claws, feces, and even large pieces of mummified skin still covered with blond fur.

 “The incredible conservation of the bone sample we used in this study offers promising prospects for sequencing the full genome of this extinct species because of the high percentage of DNA that it contains,” says Frédéric Delsuc, co-author of the paper and Director of Research at the Center National de Recherche, France.

 “This will certainly generate more insights and information into their unique features and ultimate extinction,” he says.

 These remains found within the exceptional site of Mylodon Cave, in Patagonia, Chile, were the first non-human samples used by scientists in early genetic tests which yielded genuine ancient DNA.

-Publication: Frédéric Delsuc, et al., “Resolving the phylogenetic position of Darwin’s extinct ground sloth (Mylodon darwinii) using mitogenomic and nuclear exon data,” Proceedings of the Royal Society B, 2018; DOI: 10.1098/rspb.2018.0214
+Reference: “Resolving the phylogenetic position of Darwin’s extinct ground sloth (Mylodon darwinii) using mitogenomic and nuclear exon data” by Frédéric Delsuc, Melanie Kuch, Gillian C. Gibb, Jonathan Hughes, Paul Szpak, John Southon, Jacob Enk, Ana T. Duggan and Hendrik N. Poinar, 16 May 2018, Proceedings of the Royal Society B.